 There are several different types of melanoma skin cancer, and its appearance can vary depending on its type.

 However, the most typical melanoma will appear dark and uneven in colour, they will look asymmetrical in shape and their outline (or border) will be irregular (it may look blurred or ragged) and they will likely have shown some changes in the proceeding few weeks or months.

 70% of melanomas start out as new marks on the skin rather than as changes to existing moles.
-This means it’s also important to watch out for new moles, as well as monitoring existing moles.
+This means it’s also important to watch out for new moles, as well as monitoring existing normal moles and any abnormal atypical mole you may have.
 Read our full guide on how to spot melanoma on your body.

 Moles which increase in size, shape or colour, or have associated symptoms such as itching, bleeding or breaks in the skin, all need to be assessed by a doctor.